emeka-okechukwu/automatic-eureka/README.md

 # automatic-eureka
-Research Hub is a platform that guides users looking to conduct research from forming their hyposthesis to publishing their research.
+Research Hub is a platform that guides users looking to conduct research from forming their hypothesis to publishing their research.
 This web application also supports administrative users.

 ## Technologies Used